-This article inspired and edited from a recently published article by Alan Hayon, Certified FICO Professional and President of Credit Advisory Group (CreditAdvisoryGroup.com) in Garden City, New York.
+This article inspired and edited from an article published by Alan Hayon, Founder and CEO of The Credit Desk (www.TheCreditDesk.com) in Great Neck, New York.

 Many consumers preparing to purchase a home obtain credit scores from websites like Credit Karma or Credit.com to avoid surprises during the application process.
 With these free credit scores, consumers begin their mortgage search, lulled into a false sense of knowing what their true scores look like.
 It’s a common misconception for sure.